gbera23-dev/PROJECTS/C/CRC/README.md

 1) Initial commit: created simple input - output files and added venus.jar to the directory with addition to a C file, in which, compiler will be implemented.

+2) commit 1/12/2025: Figured out a way to take out all the raw tokens out of the input.c file, put them all in the single memory block and count the number of tokens.